Job 39 Summary: Let’s turn our attention to Job 39.

 And we’ve noted that these questions are all intended to help Job understand that Job ultimately doesn’t know much about anything.
-On the other hand – God understand all of these things perfectly.
+On the other hand – God understands all of these things perfectly.
 And not only does he understand all of these things – he alone is mighty and powerful enough to make them happen.

 Now, the last several questions that God asked have dealt with animals.
 God most recently asked Job about…

 Q40: Feeding Ravens

 Q41-44: Birth of Goats and Deer

 And for the rest of chapter 39, God is going to keep talking to Job about animals – about their peculiarities – about their strengths – about their uniquely-excellent qualities.

 And God begins by talking to Job about birds.

 KJV Job 39:13 [Gavest thou the goodly/The ostriches’] wings [unto the peacocks/flap joyfully]?

 [or/with the/but are they the/but they cannot compare with the] [wings/pinions] and [feathers/plumage/feathers] [unto the ostrich/of love/of a stork]?